zeke-jeske/soc618-project/README.md

 To run the analysis, simply run all cells of `main.Rmd`, which sources `setup.R` to fetch the needed data.

+Also—apologies!
+This code is a bit of a mess—not normally my coding style, but once in a while it's good to let myself be less perfectionist. :)

 ## Data Sources

 ### LODES